 During your stay the Village, you can dine on traditional Acadian dishes at La Table des Ancêtres, a restaurant set in an Acadian home.
 And yes, they have nun’s farts!

-Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the books, Moon Handbooks: Ontario and Living Abroad in Canada.
+Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller.
 Le Pays de la Sagouine photo courtesy of Tourism New Brunswick.
 Kouchibouguac National Park photo courtesy of Parks Canada.
 Other photos © Carolyn B. Heller.
 Tourism New Brunswick provided support for my Acadian Coast travels.